Horbenkodev/hugo-blog/content/posts/time-quality-cost-which-ones-do-you-choose-for-your-app/index.md

 publishDate: 2018-04-13T00:00:00.000Z
 image: Right-choice.jpg
 og_image: Time-cost-quality.jpg
-description: Getting an app built is an investment.
-Whether your audience is consumers or business users, apps are an integral part of modern life.
-Over a decade of innovation places high expectations on the user experience of any new app to hit the market.
+description: Building an app is an investment.
+With apps integral to modern life, over a decade of innovation has set high expectations for user experience.
 promote:
   promote: false
 top: false